-Download the PowerPoint slides presented at the 2016 awards ceremony.
+View or download the PowerPoint slides presented at the 2016 awards ceremony in Birmingham.

 This year the request for nominations was brought forward to allow more time for our Vice-Presidents who made up the judging panel to have a chance to visit entrants and learn about them and their activities in more detail.
 Vice-President Roger Ford of Modern Railways' Informed Sources said "Joining my fellow Vice-presidents on the judging panel for the Railfuture annual awards is always an enjoyable meeting and provides an insight into the grass roots railway."

 Unlike most other awards, Railfuture has no short-list - the judging panel sees every submission, so the playing-field is completely level.
 Some previous winners have been smart entrants by going for more than one award category!
 Recognition comes even from just entering, never mind winning.

 Ten Rail User Groups were in the running for this year's awards, presented by our President Christian Wolmar at Railfuture's autumn conference in Bristol on Saturday 7 November.
 Twenty individual entries were received in all six categories, coming from groups spread across five of our branch areas.

 Lakes Line RUG and Ribble Valley RUG were entries from the North-West, while Yorkshire saw entries from Friends of the Settle and Carlise Line and Harrogate Line Supporters Group.
 Further south, Marlow-Maidenhead Passengers' Association entered from the Thames Valley, and in the London and South East branch area entries came from Abbey Flyer Users' Group and for Dartford Rail Travellers' Association.
 Saltford Station Campaign, Friends of Suburban Bristol Railways, and TransWilts Community Rail Partnership entered from Severnside, which was the host organising branch for our November conference titled "Rail Resurgence in the West of England".